David Pastrňák: International play

 Pastrňák has represented the Czech Republic's national teams at every level and has led his team in scoring numerous times.
-He won bronze at the 2013 Ivan Hlinka Memorial Tournament and in 2014 he won silver at the 2014 IIHF World U18 Championships.
-In 2016, he joined the Czech Republic national team for the first time at the 2016 IIHF World Championship where the team finished fifth.
+He won bronze at the 2013 Ivan Hlinka Memorial Tournament and in 2014 he won silver at the 2014 World U18 Championships.
+In 2016, he joined the Czech Republic senior team for the first time at the 2016 World Championship where the team finished fifth.
 He also represented the Czech Republic at the 2016 World Cup of Hockey.

-Following the Bruins' defeat by the Tampa Bay Lightning in the Second Round of the 2018 playoffs, Pastrňák was invited to participate at the 2018 IIHF World Championship.
+Following the Bruins' defeat by the Tampa Bay Lightning in the second round of the 2018 playoffs, Pastrňák was invited to participate at the 2018 World Championship.

+He played at the 2024 World Championship with the Czech Republic and won a gold medal, scored the winning goal in the final and was also named player of the game.

+On 28 April 2025, after much speculation about his participation, it was announced Pastrňák would once again join the Czech Republic for the 2025 World Championship.
+Although the Czech team was eliminated in the quarterfinals of the playoff round, Pastrňák led the tournament in scoring with six goals and nine assists in eight games, being named the best forward at the tournament, as well as to the tournament all-star team.

+On 16 June 2025, it was announced that Pastrňák was one of the first six players named to represent the Czech Republic at the 2026 Winter Olympics, marking the first time he will represent the team at the Olympic stage.

 Personal life

-Pastrňák and his fiancée had a son who was born on 17 June 2021 and died six days later on 23 June.
+Pastrňák and his girlfriend, Rebecca Rohlsson, had a son Viggo Rohl Pastrňák who was born on June 17, 2021 and died six days later.
+In June 2023, Pastrňák and his girlfriend announced the birth of a daughter Freya Ivy Pastrňák born on June 8, 2023.

+In August 2024 they were married in Croatia.